liyo-dev/oblivion/CONTRIBUTING.md

-# Contributing to Oblivion
+# Contributing to Alex Adventure

-Thank you for your interest in contributing to Oblivion!
+Thank you for your interest in contributing to Alex Adventure!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started